the-markup/investigation-isp/README.md

 ## Data
 This directory is where inputs, intermediaries and outputs are saved.

+Address data was downloaded from [OpenSources](https://opensources.io) and [NYC Open Data](https://data.cityofnewyork.us/City-Government/NYC-Address-Points/g6pj-hd8k) and grouped and compressed into block groups in `data/input/isp`.

+We use these [gzip](https://www.gzip.org/)ped-[GeoJSON](https://geojson.org/) files to sample addresses to search from each ISP's lookup tool.

+Raw API responses from lookup tools are saved by block group in `data/intermediary/isp`.
+The complete directory us not stored on GitHub due to space restrictions.
+See [end of this section](#Download-all-data) on how to access this data.
+We provide one file as an example of a block group's data on this directory.

+We merge demographic data from the 2019 American Community Survey (`data/intermediary/census`), historic HOLC grades (`data/input/redlining`) for each ISP and save them with this pattern `data/output/speed_price_{isp}.csv.gz`.

+These files (such as `data/output/speed_price_att.csv.gz`) contain offers for each ISP in each city in our study.

+Here's a data dictionary for offers.
 | column                      | description                                                                                                                                    |
 |:----------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------|
 | address_full                | The complete postal address of a household we searched.                                                                                        |